by Lady H

 “That's impossible.”
 Henry scoffs.
 He'd always looked like an idiot when he did that whole 'mystery' thing.

 “Why?”
-He frowns, dropping his arms to his sides.
+He frowns, dropping his arms.

 “I never told her about you.”